37 of the Best Things to Do in Westport Ireland

 James Wyatt added to the original house designed by Richard Cassels and it became the manor house of the Marquess of Sligo.

-Westport follows the style of towns introduced by the Normans and incorporates the river Carrow Beg into the town layout with low stone walls and tree-lined promenades and lovely stone bridges crossing the River.
+Westport Mayo follows the style of towns introduced by the Normans and incorporates the river Carrow Beg into the town layout with low stone walls and tree-lined promenades and lovely stone bridges crossing the River.

-Top things to do in Westport
+Things to do in Westport Ireland

 Visit Westport House